boldsja/social-network-api/README.md

 Run npm install in the command line to install necessary packages.

 ## Usage
-Run nom start to run app and then test in insomnia.
+Run npm start to run app and then test in insomnia.

 ## Contributing
 Brian Gearty, Kelly Jefferies